awsdocs/amazon-sns-developer-guide/doc_source/mobile-push-api.md

 # Using Amazon SNS Mobile Push APIs<a name="mobile-push-api"></a>

 To use the Amazon SNS mobile push APIs, you must first meet the prerequisites for the push notification service, such as Apple Push Notification Service \(APNs\) and Firebase Cloud Messaging \(FCM\)\.
-For more information about the prerequisites, see [Prerequisites](sns-mobile-application-as-subscriber.md#SNSMobilePushPrereq)\.
+For more information about the prerequisites, see [Prerequisites for Amazon SNS User Notifications](sns-prerequisites-for-mobile-push-notifications.md)\.

  To send a push notification message to a mobile app and device using the APIs, you must first use the `CreatePlatformApplication` action, which returns a `PlatformApplicationArn` attribute\.
 The `PlatformApplicationArn` attribute is then used by `CreatePlatformEndpoint`, which returns an `EndpointArn` attribute\.
 You can then use the `EndpointArn` attribute with the `Publish` action to send a notification message to a mobile app and device, or you could use the `EndpointArn` attribute with the `Subscribe` action for subscription to a topic\.
-For more information, see [Process Overview](sns-mobile-application-as-subscriber.md#mobile-push-pseudo)\.
+For more information, see [User Notification Process Overview](sns-user-notifications-process-overview.md)\.

 The Amazon SNS mobile push APIs are as follows: